-Application permissions are configured using the dashboard at apps.twitter.com.
-If a permission level is changed, any user tokens already issued must be discarded and the user must re-authorize the application in order for the token to inherit the updated permissions.
+If a permission level is changed, any user tokens already issued to that Twitter app must be discarded and users must re-authorize the app in order for the token to inherit the updated permissions.

 A good practice is to request only the minimum level of access to a user’s account data that an application or service requires.

 This permission level permits read access to Twitter resources, including (for example) a user’s Tweets, home timeline, and profile information.
 It does not allow access to read a user’s Direct Messages.